heutelbeck/sapl-policy-engine/sapl-documentation/1_2_GettingStarted.md

 > **Quoting:** Because subscription components are JSON values, strings must include double quotes.
 In Bash, wrap them in single quotes: `--subject '"housemd"'`.
 In PowerShell, use backslash-escaped quotes: `--subject '\"housemd\"'`.
 The remaining examples use the short flags `-s`, `-a`, `-r`.

+Two optional subscription components are available for policies that need them: `--environment` (`-e`) provides additional context as a JSON value, and `--secrets` provides a JSON object accessible to policies via the `secrets()` function.

 Try a request that does not match:

 <details open markdown="1">